viperleed/viperleed/doc/content/calc/files/input/vibrocc.rst

 vibrational amplitudes for all elements in this site will be set to this value.
-If only one value is given in the ``Occupations`` block, this value will be set for the main site element (e.g. O for the O_top site), or for all main elements in a site affected by :ref:`ELSPLIT`.
+If only one value is given in the ``Occupations`` block, this value will be set for the main site element (e.g. O for the O_top site), or for all main elements in a site affected by :ref:`element_mix`.
 The occupations for all other elements will be set to zero for this site.

 Total occupation in a site can be smaller than one, which will be interpreted